 Always be completely truthful in character references.
 There is nothing more concerning than the tendering of a character reference which is shown to be untruthful or deceiving.
 It is a criminal offence to deceive the court and doing so may result in serious consequences to the writer.

-Get the references to your lawyer early to allow the criminal lawyer to consider them and determine whether there are matters which require further clarification or need to be expand upon.
+Get the references to your criminal lawyer early to allow them to consider them and determine whether there are matters which require further clarification or need to be expand upon.

 We Can Help

 If you or someone you know is charged with an offence and you are not sure about what is involved in writing a character reference, we can help.
 Andrew Williams is an experienced criminal lawyer who takes the responsibility of representing the interests of accused persons very seriously.
 Call the Law Offices of Andrew Williams today on 08 9278 2575 or send Andrew a message.

 - 8 Reasons Why You Should Use a Criminal Lawyer